 Retail sales in February declined -0.4%, not adjusted for inflation, the U.S. Census Bureau said Wednesday.
 The report showed a small pullback in sales in February after a large increase in January.
 Most categories were down, with food service, furniture stores, appliance stores, clothing stores, and bookstores, all showing no gains.

 The reduction in retail sales is a sign that the economy is slowly cooling off, even as inflation remains high.
-Separate data shows that the labor market is still very strong, with 311,000 jobs added last month.
+Separate data shows the labor market is still robust, with 311,000 jobs added last month.
 More recently, Silicon Valley Bank and Signature Bank collapsed, which could shake people’s confidence in the economy and bring back worries about a possible recession.

 “The Fed has said that they’re primarily focused on getting inflation under control, and they want interest rates to be sufficiently restrictive to bring inflation down, that means a cooler economy,” said Robert A Dye, an economist from Comerica Bank.